 by Paul Franson, Posted December 9, 2014Puerto Vallarta, Mexico, isn’t just a destination for resort-based tourists.
 It’s also a great place for cruisers and an ideal base from which to explore the Pacific Coast of Mexico.

 by Capt.
 Rob, Posted November 4, 2014What you see is not what you get in Hatchet Bay.
-Located about two-thirds of the way up the long and narrow Bahamian out-island of Eleuthera, it is a place so twig-like you wonder how it hasn’t broken.
+Located about two-thirds of the way up the long and narrow Bahamian out-island of Eleuthera, it is a great place to visit for cruising sailors

 by Lauren Saalmuller, Posted October 6, 2014Dinghy sailors will tell you there’s nothing quite like mastering lake sailing, where constant windshifts keep you on your toes, getting doused with spray is a welcome cool-down, and handling your boat just right, especially on the racecourse, is vital...

 by Contributing Writers, Posted August 26, 2014Admit it: there’s something unbeatable about sailing in your home waters.
 You know every tidal pattern, every obscured rock and every fluky habit of the wind.
 You could navigate with your eyes closed, though you’d never close your eyes, for fear of missing out on the scenery.

 by Kate Laird, Posted August 8, 2014Eighty-some thousand miles and two children later, we crept up on Alaska from the west, sailing from Hokkaido, Japan, down the Aleutian chain in May aboard Seal, our 56-foot aluminum cutter.